 5 Key Strategies to Managing Workplace Stress

 It’s official.
-Australia is suffering from epidemic levels of workplace stress, anxiety, and depression.
-Over one-third of workers are worried about job security.
+Australia is suffering epidemic levels of stress, anxiety and depression, with over one third of workers worried about job security.

 Medibio, the mental health technology group, conducted Australia’s Biggest Mental Health Check-In.
 With data from 3,500 employees in 41 organisations, across a range of industries, the stats were alarming: